seandstewart/bardly/pending/problems/troilus-and-cressida/uncut.md

 *Enter PATROCLUS*

 **PATROCLUS**
-Who’s there?
+Who's there?
 Thersites!
 Good Thersites, come in and rail.

 **THERSITES**
 If I could have remembered a gilt counterfeit, thou